bigbluebutton/bigbluebutton.github.io/_posts/2019-04-15-gl-customize.md

 ### Twitter OAuth2

 You need a Twitter account to create an OAuth 2 client ID and client secret.
-The will enable users of Green Light to authenticate with their own Twitter account (not yours).
+The will enable users of Greenlight to authenticate with their own Twitter account (not yours).

 Login to your Twitter account, and click the following link: [https://apps.twitter.com/](https://apps.twitter.com/).